These Hershey kiss wontons are perfect for the Christmas holiday. Nothing says happy holidays like a baked Hershey kiss wrapped in a pastry wonton!

 Be sure and click the photo above for one of our latest cookie creations!

-Just to keep thing interesting, this post is not about a cookie per se, perhaps something more between a cookie and a pie.
+Just to keep things interesting, this post is not about a cookie per se, perhaps something more between a cookie and a pie.
 Yes, this post is about Holiday Wonton Kisses.

 Let’s face it, this time of year in particular, our pantries are stocked.
-With all the fixings for our favoite cookies, a pie here and there, and of course an over abundance of confectons, the sky seems to be the limit with what we can put togeteher to keep our ovens and stove tops in good use.
+With all the fixings for our favorite cookies, a pie here and there, and of course an overabundance of confections, the sky seems to be the limit with what we can put together to keep our ovens and stovetops in good use.